GeotrekCE/Geotrek-admin/docs/import-data/development.rst

 .. md-tab-set::
     :name: importdata-osm-tabs

-    .. md-tab-item:: information desks
+    .. md-tab-item:: Information desks

         To import information desks from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:

         ::